-Leviticus 4 and 5 contain the instructions for the sin and trespass offerings.
-John Ritenbaugh explains that sin and human nature affect everyone in society—from king to commoner—but God has covered sin from every angle in the sacrifice of His Son.
+Sin and human nature affect everyone in society—from king to commoner—but God has covered sin from every angle in the sacrifice of His Son, fulfilling Leviticus 4-5.

-The first of the offerings of Leviticus is the burnt offering, a sacrifice that is completely consumed on the altar.
-John Ritenbaugh shows how this type teaches us about Christ's total dedication to God—and how we should emulate it.
+The burnt offering is completely consumed on the altar.
+This type of offering teaches us about Christ's total dedication to God—and how we should emulate it.

 The meal offering represents the second Great Commandment, love toward fellow man.
 Our service to others requires much grinding self-sacrifice and surrender.